OAI/learn.openapis.org/referencing/faq.md

 A reference is said to be _removed_ if it has been replaced by its (possibly modified) target.

 Reference resolution usually preserves the referencing information such as the URI used to identify the target, while reference removal usually discards it.
-In many cases this is not significant, except that not knowing how the parsed OAD relates to the refernces in your JSON or YAML document may make debugging more difficult.
+In many cases this is not significant, except that not knowing how the parsed OAD relates to the references in your JSON or YAML document may make debugging more difficult.

 While plain JSON documents form a [tree](https://en.wikipedia.org/wiki/Tree_%28data_structure%29) structure, an OpenAPI Description with resolved references is not _necessarily_ a tree, but a [graph](https://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29).